 A Roth IRA is a personal retirement savings plan that offers certain tax benefits to encourage retirement savings.
 What are those tax benefits?
 Unlike a Traditional IRA, where you are putting in pre-tax dollars, a Roth IRA has the individual contribute after tax dollars.
 Like a Traditional IRA, the investments inside of a Roth IRA grows tax deferred, but unlike a Traditional IRA, if certain conditions are met, distributions (including both contributions and investment earnings) will be completely tax free at the Federal level.

-That’s where the fun comes in – let’s assume, our friend, Johnny Client, who is 30 years old has worked the Baby Steps and is now on Baby Steps 4, 5 and 6, thus he is saving 15% of his household income into retirement.
-Johnny’s income is $50,000 and through his company provided 401(K) Plan he’s eligible to receive a 5% match on all contributions.
-Thus Johnny contributes the 5% (which is $2,500 per year plus another $2,500 in company match) and to round out his Baby Step 4 he’ll be investing 10% (to get to our total of 15% of household income) or $5,000 in his Roth IRA.
+That’s where the fun comes in – let’s assume, our friend, Sally Client, who is 30 years old has worked the Baby Steps and is now on Baby Steps 4, 5 and 6, thus she is saving 15% of her household income into retirement.
+Sally’s income is $50,000 and through her company provided 401(K) Plan she’s eligible to receive a 5% match on all contributions.
+Thus Sally contributes the 5% (which is $2,500 per year plus another $2,500 in company match) and to round out her Baby Step 4 she’ll be investing 10% (to get to our total of 15% of household income) or $5,000 in her Roth IRA.

-Johnny decides he’ll be retiring at age 60 and over his 30-year career he would have contributed $150,000 to his Roth IRA, however based on an 8% rate of return, the account value is $566,416.06.
-That means Johnny has earned $416,416.06 that he has never and will never pay any federal taxes on!
+Sally decides she’ll be retiring at age 60 and over her 30-year career she would have contributed $150,000 to her Roth IRA, however based on an 8% rate of return, the account value is $566,416.06.
+That means Sally has earned $416,416.06 that she has never and will never pay any federal taxes on!

 What determines if you are eligible for a Roth IRA?